Pension Law Solicitors

 Specialist Pensions Solicitors

 Your pension is the most important employee benefit after your salary.
 It is also a highly complex, regulated and changing area of the law.
 Are you a business about to restructure your employees’ pension scheme?
+Are you an independent school thinking of leaving the Teachers' Pension Scheme?
 Perhaps you are a pension scheme trustee facing complex negotiations with your sponsoring employer and need assistance?
 We have an experienced team of pension law solicitors who can offer practical legal advice on a range of issues.
 Our approach is to offer advice in an easily understandable manner so that you fully understand the pension issues you bring to us.

 Who can our pensions lawyers help?